The ULTIMATE Guide to the Angels Landing Hike in Zion National Park

 Whenever I’m gearing up for a hike and doing research on a trail, I like to know the quick information right of the bat, like how tall is my hiking objective, what is the trailhead name, how many miles is the trail?
 So that’s why I like to lead off with this section.
 In just a short few bullet points, you’ll get a high-level overview of what to expect on your Angels Landing hike.

-• Is a permit required to hike Angels Landing?
+Is a permit required to hike Angels Landing?
 Yes!
-As of April 1, 2022, Zion National Park has instituted a pilot permit program for Angels Landing.
-A permit is now required for everyone who hikes to the top of Angels Landing.
+You didn’t used to need a permit, but thanks to the continued popularity of the trail, a permit is now required for everyone who hikes to the top of Angels Landing.
 More info can be found here on the Zion National Park website, and this guide will also go over the details of how to get Angels Landing permits.

-• Is this hike dog friendly?
-Unfortunately, there are no dogs allowed on the trails in Zion National Park, but you wouldn’t want to bring a dog on this hike anyways since it is so narrow.
+Is this hike dog-friendly?
+There are no dogs allowed on the trails in Zion National Park, but you wouldn’t want to bring a dog on this hike anyways since it is so narrow.
 Leave the pups at home for this one, or find a local dog-sitter in the Zion area.

 Where is Angels Landing?